Milnor fibre boundary of a non-isolated surface singularity: Oriented plumbed manifolds

-\begin{bekezdes}\labelpar{Openbooks}{\bf Multiplicity systems associated with an open book.} Consider a pair $(M,K)$ as in (\ref{links}).
-The case of a fibred link $K$ in the 3--manifold $M$ has a special interest.
-In this case the pair $(M,K)$ has a plumbed representation provided by a graph (decorated with Euler numbers and genera) and arrows (representing $K$), and additionally $p:M\setminus K\to S^1$ is a locally trivial fibration with a trivialization in a neighbourhood of $K$; in particular, $p$ sends any oriented meridian of any (oriented) component of $K$ to the positive generator of $H_1(S^1)$.
-In such a situation, we do the following construction.
-First, we fix the link--components (fibers), and then, for each non--arrowhead vertex $w$, let $\gamma_w$ be an oriented generic $S^1$--fibre situated in $B_w$, different from any fixed fiber corresponding to components of $K$.
-(Here we use that orientation of the $S^1$--bundle which was used in the plumbing construction). \end{bekezdes} \begin{definition}\labelpar{bek:mult} Set $m_w:=p_*([\gamma_w])\in H_1(S^1,\Z)=\Z$ for any non--arrowhead vertex $w$, and define $m_v=1$ for all arrowheads.
-This is the multiplicity system associated with the fibration $p$. \end{definition}
+The case of a fibred link $K$ in a 3--manifold $M$ has a special interest in purely topological discussions too.
+Links provided by singularity theory are usually fibred.
+In such cases the pair $(M,K)$ has a plumbed representation provided by a plumbing graph (decorated with Euler numbers and genera) and arrows (representing $K$).
+Additionally, $p:M\setminus K\to S^1$ is a locally trivial fibration with a trivialization in a neighbourhood of $K$, cf. \ref{def:OBD}.
+In particular, $p$ sends any oriented meridian of any oriented component of $K$ to the positive generator of $H_1(S^1,\bfz)$.

+In such a situation, we define a multiplicity system associated with the open book decomposition as follows.

+First, we fix the link--components as distinguished fibers of the corresponding building blocks $B_w$.
+Then, for each non--arrowhead vertex $w$, let $\gamma_w$ be an oriented generic $S^1$--fiber of $B_w$, different from any fixed fiber corresponding to components of $K$.
+Here we use the same orientation of the $S^1$--bundle which was used in the plumbing construction.
+For $a\in\cala$ we define $\gamma_a$ as the oriented meridian of the corresponding oriented component of $K$.
+For any loop $\gamma$ let $[\gamma]$ be its homology class. \end{bekezdes} \begin{definition}\labelpar{bek:mult} The multiplicity system associated with the fibration $p$ is the collection of integers $m_v:=p_*([\gamma_w])\in H_1(S^1,\Z)=\Z$\,, $v\in\calv$.
+(Clearly, $m_a=1$ for $a\in\cala$.) \end{definition} \ix{graph decoration!multiplicity system!of a fibration|textbf}

 The fact that this is indeed a multiplicity system can be seen as follows.
-Let $F$ be the oriented fiber of $p$ (in $M$, with $\partial F=K$).
-By a homotopy one can push $F\setminus K$ inside $X$ (keeping $K=\partial F$ fixed), and its relative homology class can also be represented by the relative cycle $C(\underline{m})$.
-On the other hand, the corresponding relative homology class is zero, since $F$ sits in $\partial X$.
+Let $F$ be the oriented page of $p$ in $M$, with $\partial F=K$.
+By a homotopy one can push $F\setminus K$ in the interior of $P$ keeping $K=\partial F$ fixed.
+Then its relative homology class can be represented by the relative cycle $C(\underline{m})$.
+On the other hand, the corresponding relative homology class is zero, since $F$ sits in $\partial P$.

+We wish to emphasize that if $M$ is a rational homology sphere, and $K$ is the binding of an open book decomposition of $M$, then the open book decomposition can be recovered from the pair $(M,K)$ by a theorem of Stallings.
+This means that there is a {\it unique} open book decomposition for any fixed binding whenever $H_1(M,\Q)=0$.
+The book of Eisenbud and Neumann in \cite[page 34]{EN} also provides two different arguments for this fact, one of them based on \cite{BL}, the other on \cite{W}. \ix{Stallings} \ix{Eisenbud--Neumann book}